 To do so, fix an isomorphism $\iota \colon \ol{\QQ}_\pi \xrightarrow{\sim} \CC$, and consider the diagram

-where $B$ is the composition $\Rep(G^\ad_{\ol{\QQ}_\pi}) \xrightarrow{\sim} \Rep(G^\ad_\CC)\to\Rep_\CC(\Gamma)$ induced by $\iota$ and pullback along $\rho^\mr{top} \colon \Gamma = \pi_1^{\mr{top}}(S_\CC, \bar{x}) \to G^\ad(\CC)$, and $B'$ is the composition
+where $B$ is the composition $\Rep(G^\ad_{\ol{\QQ}_\pi}) \xrightarrow{\sim} \Rep(G^\ad_\CC)\to\Rep_\CC(\Gamma)$ induced by $\iota$ and pullback along $\rho^\mr{top} \colon \Gamma = \pi_1^{\mr{top}}(S_\CC, \bar{x}) \to G^\ad(\CC)$ and $B'$ is the composition

 (here we used rigid GAGA, complex GAGA, and the complex-analytic Riemann--Hilbert correspondence).
-The diagram in \cref{cor:canonical-log-F-isocrystals} identifies the composition of $\mc{E}_{v, \ol{\QQ}_\pi}^{\log,\ad}$ and the arrows in the top row with the the canonical logarithmic $G$-bundle on $\bar{S}_{E_v}$ of \cref{ss.canonical-g-bundles}.
+The construction of $\mc{E}^{\log}_v$ identifies the composition of $\mc{E}_{v}^{\log,\ad}$ and the arrows in the top row with the canonical logarithmic $G$-bundle on $\bar{S}_{E_v}$ of \cref{ss.canonical-g-bundles}.
 We may thus apply \cite[Theorem 5.3.1]{diao-lan-liu-zhu:log-riemann-hilbert} to conclude that the triangle \eqref{eqn:monodromy-triangle} is 2-commutative.
 Now $B$ is fully faithful since $\Gamma$ is Zariski-dense in $G^\ad(\CC)$, and $B'$ is faithful, so $\mc{E}_{v, \ol{\QQ}_\pi}^{\log,\ad}$ is fully faithful.
-In particular, $\mc{E}_{v, \ol{\QQ}_\pi}^{\log,\ad}$ reflects direct summands (because these can be described by endomorphisms).
-To see that $\mc{E}_{v, \ol{\QQ}_\pi}^{\log,\ad}$ reflects all subobjects, it therefore suffices to check that it preserves irreducibility.
-This follows from the facts that $B$ preserves irreducibility (again by Zariski density) and $B'$ is exact and preserves ranks.